 - "I like it when the pussy goes snap, crackle, and pop."

-- Most goregrind and pornogrind is at this level
+- Most goregrind, pornogrind, brutal and slam Death Metal is at this level.

 - Anal Cunt's entire musical output.
 What else did you expect from a band with such a name; along with song titles such as "I Lit Your Baby On Fire", "Recycling Is Gay", and "I Sent Concentration Camp Footage to America's Funniest Home Videos" just to name a few.